amodyas/data-science-portfolio/README.md

 **Project 1: Banking Marketing Targets**

   - Description: The project focuses on analyzing customer profiles and predicting their likelihood to subscribe to term deposits at UNO Bank following a marketing campaign.
-  - Tools & Technologies: Utilizing tools such as Python, Pandas, NumPy, Scikit-Learn, and Jupyter Notebook, the team conducted exploratory data analysis, data preprocessing, and modeling with algorithms like Logistic Regression, Decision Tree, and XGBoost.
+  - Tools & Technologies: The team utilized various algorithms like Logistic Regression, Decision Trees, Random Forest, AdaBoost, and XGBoost for modeling.
+The outcome was evaluated using metrics like AUC-Score, Recall, Precision, F1-Score, and Accuracy.
+XGBoost emerged as the final model due to its balanced performance across these metrics.
   - Key Findings or Results: Key findings include the identification of significant predictors for subscription likelihood, such as customer contact duration and previous campaign outcomes, ultimately aiming to increase term deposit subscriptions to 15% as per the management's request.
   - [Link to Project Repository](https://github.com/amodyas/data-science-portfolio/tree/6c9278319145ec1220d4c79cfe38dd3110c827ef/Project%201%20-%20Banking%20Marketing%20Targets)